 Russia’s legal framework covering foreign investment provides equal protection for foreign and local investors.
 However, there are certain restrictions on the total level of foreign investment in certain sectors of the economy (eg, banking, media and insurance).
-In addition, foreign states, international organisations and companies from certain offshore jurisdictions (eg, the British Virgin Islands, the Cayman Islands and the United Arab Emirates) are barred from obtaining control (ie, over 50% of shares) over Russian ‘strategic’ entities (lower thresholds apply to ‘strategic subsoil companies’).
+In addition, foreign states, international organisations and foreign companies which do not disclose information on their actual beneficiaries to antimonopoly authorities are barred from obtaining control (ie, over 50% of shares or voting rights) over Russian ‘strategic’ entities (lower thresholds apply to ‘strategic subsoil companies’).

 State law exceptions also apply to certain assets and property.
 For example, foreign investors are not allowed to own certain land located in border territories or other sensitive territories (eg, sea ports) and investors with more than 50% foreign ownership are allowed only to lease agricultural lands (ie, not to own).

 Depending on the assets, thresholds and the structure of the transaction, an investor may require certain government approvals to acquire a stake in a Russian entity: